-Capital expenditures were \$704 million in the first quarter of 2011 and were predominantly made in the production enhancement, drilling services, cementing, and wireline and perforating product service lines.
+Capital expenditures were \$1.4 billion in the first six months of 2011 and were predominantly made in the production enhancement, drilling services, cementing, and wireline and perforating product service lines.
+We have also invested additional working capital to support the growth of our business.

-During the first quarter of 2011, we purchased \$501 million in short-term marketable securities.
+During the first six months of 2011, we purchased \$501 million in short-term marketable securities.

-We paid \$82 million in dividends to our shareholders in the first quarter of 2011.
+We paid \$165 million in dividends to our shareholders in the first six months of 2011.

 Future uses of cash.
-Capital spending for 2011 is expected to be approximately \$3.0 billion.
-The capital expenditures plan for 2011 is primarily directed toward our production enhancement, drilling services, wireline and perforating, cementing, and completion tools product service lines.
+Capital spending for 2011 is expected to be approximately \$3.2 billion.
+The capital expenditures plan for 2011 is primarily directed toward our production enhancement, drilling services, wireline and perforating, cementing, and completion tools product service lines to support the expansion of our North America business.